 I’m doing mainly programming-related work that isn’t very useful to me.

-My home hierarchy, taking inspiration from root and /usr
+My home hierarchy, taking inspiration from root and /usr, is the

 following.